Cross/CrossDJ: Cross

 Mixvibes' specific version Cross, is a vinyl emulation software which allows traditional turntable Vinyl and CD integration, bringing in timecode control and allows DJs to mix and scratch their digital audio files.

 This product is used throughout the turntable and scratch DJ community.

 The software allows manipulation and playback of digital audio sources using traditional vinyl and turntables.
 This provides DJs with a platform to scratch or beat match their tracks without losing the genuine vinyl/CD feel.

 DVS

 Mixvibes DVS (Digital Vinyl System) was a vinyl emulation software launched in 2004 by Mixvibes.
 This software will be soon discontinued, with Cross (see above) being its replacement.
 Cross retains all the features and effects of DVS.
 This software was Mixvibes' main focus for many years and comes highly regarded within the scratch and turntablist community.

 Rekordbox

 Mixvibes also used Cross as a base for designing Rekordbox, for the Japanese corporation Pioneer, one of the leading DJ hardware manufacturing companies.
 Rekordbox is exclusively repackaged for Pioneer and comes bundled with many of their products.

+Streaming music

+Rekordbox supports DJing with streaming music from Spotify, Apple Music, Tidal, Beatport, Beatsource, and SoundCloud, with the relevant subscription from each service.
+Caching tracks for offline play is supported with Tidal, Beatport, Beatsource, and SoundCloud; it is not available for Spotify.
+Stem mixing is disabled for Spotify and Apple Music.
+Stem mixing with Tidal requires an add-on subscription from Tidal called "DJ Extension".

+Rekordbox for Android supports Apple Music, Tidal, and SoundCloud; offline play is not supported.